GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Method

 \subsection{Convergence}

-The algorithm implemented by \method{} is a special case of the \texttt{GeNI-ADMM} framework in~\cite{frangella2023linear}, which converges at the $O(1/k)$ rate of classic ADMM despite the subproblem approximations and inexact solves, provided a solution exists~\cite[Thm.
-5]{frangella2023linear}.
-Specifically, given that the subproblem errors~\eqref{eq:errors} satisfy the condition~\eqref{eq:errors-condition}, the averaged iterates
+\method{} is a special case of the \texttt{GeNI-ADMM} framework in ~\cite{frangella2023linear}, and so its convergence can be derived as a special case of the theory developed there.
+Provided the subproblem errors $\{\epsilon_x^k\}$ and $\{\sqrt{\varepsilon_z^k}\}$ are summable, Theorem 1 in~\cite{frangella2023linear} guarantees the averaged iterates

 produce objective value error and primal residual error that converge at rate $O(1/k)$, \ie

 and